UK: Afghan Poplar HawkmothLaothoe philerema witti Eitschberger, Danner & Surholt, 1998, Herbipoliana 4(1): 123--124, pl. 9.

 Around Kabul, Afghanistan, it occurs at between 1800 and 2500m altitude (Danner, Eitschberger & Surholt, 1998); in India at an altitude of 1,596m (Riyaz, et al., 2021).

 So far, only known for sure from eastern Afghanistan (Ebert, 1969; Daniel, 1971) and, since 2020, from Tehsil Herman, Shopian District, Jammu & Kashmir, India (Riyaz, et al., 2021).
-There is also an unconfirmed report from the Gulmarg Wildlife Sanctuary in Jammu & Kashmir, India.
+On the 31 July 2021, another was captured at Tangmarg, Baramulla District, Jammu & Kashmir, India (Dar, Jamal, Khan & Ghramh, 2022).
+There is also an unconfirmed report from the nearby Gulmarg Wildlife Sanctuary.